 Summary – Salesforce vs. SAP CRM

-It is clear that Salesforce is the ultimate winner here. it saves ample time for the users, so that sales reps can spend more time on dealing and closing sales rather than write theses about it.
+It is clear that Salesforce is the ultimate winner here. it saves ample time for the users so that sales reps can spend more time on dealing and closing sales rather than writing theses about it.
 A faster and simpler system is the need of the hour.